Syzygys (band)

-Syzygys is a Japanese organ-violin duo composed of Hitomi Shimizu on organ and Hiromi Nishida on violin.
+Syzygys is a Japanese duo composed of Hitomi Shimizu on 43-tone organ and vocals and Hiromi Nishida on violin, keyboards, and vocals.
 Formed in 1985, they play "microtonal pop music", specifically just intonation in the form of Harry Partch's 43-tone scale.
 Nishida studied Arabic style violin with Abdo Dagir.
+The group's 2003 album, Eyes on Green, recorded live in 1988, also features guitarist Imahori Tsuneo and bassist Shiina Tatsuto.

 They have released albums on Tzadik Records, including Syzygys: Complete Studio Recordings (2003, Tzadik #7240).
 György Ligeti was interested in their music, and he mentions their track "Fauna Grotesque" in a sketch.

+Syzygys provided the score for the 2020 film Dick Johnson Is Dead.